GEORGIA – Ajaria (Batumi)

 This large resort city on the Black Sea has lots of large hotels (many with casinos), apartment buildings (some modern and many Soviet leftovers and is a sea of construction.
 A lovely park with a promenade fronts the entire shore of the sea.
 It is a semi-tropical environment with palm trees growing on the boulevards.

-The majority of the region’s inhabitants are Eastern Orthodox Christian, and primarily adhere to the national Georgian Orthodox Church.
+The majority of the region’s inhabitants are Eastern Orthodox Christians and primarily adhere to the national Georgian Orthodox Church.
 There are also Sunni Muslim, Catholic, Armenian Apostolic, and Jewish communities.

 Cathedral of the Mother of God.
-A Russian Orthodox cathedral, there are many ornate wood framed icons and a stone iconostasis but the highlight are the great stained glass windows.
+In a Russian Orthodox cathedral, there are many ornate wood-framed icons and a stone iconostasis but the highlight are the great stained glass windows.

 Adjara Museum of Art.
 Showing more local art from Adjara, it was closed for renovation, but the gallery was open next door.
 GEL6, 3 reduced